kekse1/count.php/README.md

 etc. can directly see what's maybe going wrong.

 Due to security, not everything is being logged.
-Especially where one could define own `$_GET[*]` or so, which could end up in floating the log file..
+Especially where one could define own `$_GET[*]` or so, which could end up in flooding the log file..

 ### Errors
 In `RAW` mode, errors won't be logged to file and they won't `die()`, but `throw new Exception(..)`.